 In order to get help for yourself or a

 loved one, it is important to

 recognize some of the common symptoms of depression.
-Regardless of which symptoms
+Regardless of

 are present, it is important to get a medical evaluation by a physician